 The challenge of providing a valid backup and recovery service to IT is a multi-faceted issue.
 Ever expanding datacenter landscapes are filled with applications spread across multiple servers and operating systems.
 Combine this with the always-on requirements of a digital economy and the result is a need for fast backup, faster recovery, and application aware backup software.
 These issues are compounded by the external threats.
 When a virus or a ransomware hits an enterprise, the administrator must be able to recover the data quickly.

-Another issue comes from the ever changing regulatory landscape such as the General Data Protection Regulation (GDPR) which is planned to go into effect in May 2018.
-This framework has significant implications to the private data of customers that is held by enterprises, and is accompanied by stiff penalties for those not following it.
-It enforces a security governance model, allows for customers to delete their data that’s held by an enterprise within 72 hours and requires anonymization.
-Compliance with GDPR by using some of the traditional data protection solutions is almost impossible.

 Business value